 Rotaviruses are principal etiological agents of acute gastroenteritis in infants and young children around the world.
 These non-enveloped viruses enter human cells by various types of endocytosis and, depending on the virus strain, travel to different endosomal compartments before exiting the cytosolic space.

 Image Credit: Kateryna Kon/Shutterstock.com

-Studies have shown a broad range of response to rotavirus infection – from a complete lack of symptoms to severe illness that can be associated with dehydration and circulatory collapse.
-Clinical features and stool characteristics are non-specific, which means that similar illness may be caused by other pathogens.
+Studies have shown a broad range of responses to rotavirus infection – from a complete lack of symptoms to severe illness that can be associated with dehydration and circulatory collapse.
+Clinical features and stool characteristics are non-specific, which means that similar illnesses may be caused by other pathogens.
 As a result, confirmation of this diagnosis requires specific laboratory testing.

 The illness usually lasts for 3-8 days, but the virus can be shed in the stool for up to one month.
 Subsequent asymptomatic infections may occur due to immune protection.
 Some studies of children with rotavirus have shown that certain respiratory symptoms (such as runny nose and cough) can be coexistent with intestinal manifestations.

 Dehydration is the most common complication and cause of death in rotaviral diarrhea.
 The amount of weight loss as a percentage of normal body weight provides the best estimate of the severity of dehydration.
 Clinical signs that include lethargy, dry and cool skin, absence of tears when crying, dry mouth, sunken eyes, as well as extreme thirst are usually not present until the child has lost at least 4% of their body weight.